rapidsai/cudf/cpp/docs/DOCUMENTATION.md

  *
  * @ingroup optional_group_name_for_modules_page
  *
- * Longer, more detailed desriptio of the class.
+ * Longer, more detailed description of the class.
  *
+ * @tparam T Short description of each template parameter
- * @tparam T Short description of any template parameters */ template <typename T>
+ * @tparam U Short description of each template parameter */ template <typename T, typename U>
 class example_class {

-  void get_my_int();            ///< Members can be documented like this void set_my_int( int value ); ///< Try to use descriptive member names
+  void get_my_int();            ///< Simple members can be documented like this void set_my_int( int value ); ///< Try to use descriptive member names

   /**